 CSIS Launches – “The MDGs in Focus: What to Expect from September’s MDG Summit”

-CSIS, as part of its Global Challenges series in collaboration with the University of Miami, will host a series of four discussions in the run-up to the MDG Summit.
-Each session will look at one critical millennium development goal and will examine likely summit outcomes and long-term prospects for progress.
-The series will kick-off on September 7th with an address by Melanne Veveer, Ambassador-at-large on Global Women’s Issues on “Making the Most of the MDG Summit: Advancing Progress through the Empowerment of Women and Girls”.
+CSIS, as part of its Global Challenges series in collaboration with the University of Miami, hosted a series of four discussions in the run-up to the MDG Summit on September 16th.
+Each session looked at one critical millennium development goal and examined likely summit outcomes and long-term prospects for progress.
+The series kicked off on September 7th with an address by Melanne Veveer, Ambassador-at-large on Global Women’s Issues on “Making the Most of the MDG Summit: Advancing Progress through the Empowerment of Women and Girls”.

 and Dr. John Borrazzo, Chief of Maternal and Child Health Division at the Bureau for Global Health, USAID

-During this session, Jae So, Program Manager at the Water and Sanitation Program (WSP), and John Borrazzo, Chief of Maternal and Child Health at USAID, will discuss water and sanitation in the context of the upcoming UN Summit on the Millennium Development Goals
+During this session Seema Manghee and John Borrazzo discussed water and sanitation in the context of the upcoming UN Summit on the Millennium Development Goals

 Featuring Dr. Vera Songwe, Advisor to the Managing Director at the World Bank